As an NCHA videographer, you are required to provide judges with copies of classes at the immediate end of the show.

 False

-Starting in 2010 whenever a DVD is received at the NCHA office that is of poor quality, the NCHA Judges Department will notify the event's producer, and the show will be fined $50.00.
+Starting in 2010 whenever a video is received at the NCHA office that is of poor quality, the NCHA Judges Department will notify the event's producer, and the show secretary and the videographer will be fined $50.00.
 Fines may be increased if it is determined that the videographer has not been NCHA certified.

 True